Battle of Little Blue River: Aftermath and preservation

 The day after the battle, Price sent Shelby south of Curtis's main line along the Big Blue River.
 In the initial stages of the Battle of Byram's Ford, Shelby's men forced their way across the Big Blue River, causing Curtis to order a withdrawal to Brush Creek.
 Meanwhile, Union cavalry commanded by Major General Alfred Pleasonton attacked Price's rear guard from the east in the Second Battle of Independence.
 After pushing across the Little Blue River, Pleasonton's men struck Cabell's Confederate brigade, capturing both men and two cannons, as well as taking the town of Independence.
 On October 23, Price's men fought the Battle of Westport, where they were defeated by Curtis's and Pleasonton's commands.
 The Confederates began retreating through Kansas, before reentering Missouri on October 25.
 Price's survivors eventually reached Texas via Arkansas and the Indian Territory, suffering several defeats along the way.
 Price lost over two thirds of his men during the campaign.

 A study published by the American Battlefield Protection Program (ABPP) in 2011 determined that the Little Blue River battlefield was fragmented, (Note: The study defined fragmented battlefields as those that "no longer convey an authentic sense of the sweep and setting of the battle".) but that there was still potential for future preservation.
 The study also noted that the site was threatened by highway construction.
 The battlefield is not listed on the National Register of Historic Places, but the ABPP found that 2493.72 acres are potentially eligible for listing.
 At the site, 6.50 acres are currently under some form of permanent protection.
-There is public interpretation at the site but no visitor's center.
+There is public interpretation at the site but no visitor center.
 A driving tour, with interpretative markers, has been established for the battlefields of Little Blue and Second Independence together.
 The site is part of Freedom's Frontier National Heritage Area and the Civil War Roundtable of Western Missouri acts as a battlefield friends group.